 Bone scans are done mainly when there is reason to think the cancer may have spread to the bones (because of symptoms such as bone pain) and other test results aren’t clear.
 PET scans can usually show the spread of cancer to bones, so bone scans aren’t usually needed if a PET scan has already been done.

-Other tests to diagnose lung cancer and its spread
+Tests to diagnose lung cancer

 Symptoms and the results of imaging tests may strongly suggest that a person has lung cancer, but the actual diagnosis of lung cancer is made by looking at lung cells under a microscope.